We are so thankful for the time and effort OPEN members have put into contributing to our work.

 You suggested the types of topics that should be covered in the guidance.
 For instance, we explored the necessity for acceptance over trying to achieve perfection.
 We talked about real norms vs perceived norms in our ‘feeling my mind’ resource for young people.
 Part of this addressed how you frequently cited the impact of social media and cultural norms as impacting feelings about our bodies.

 We were intrigued to find that almost everyone (90.6%) thought that non-surgical cosmetic treatment providers needed to be insured.
-In fact, there is no regulatory body or accountability – anyone at all can legally inject fillers for example, without any training or insurance required.
+In fact, there is no regulatory body or accountability – anyone at all can legally inject fillers, for example, without any training or insurance required.
 While the product is regulated, the person providing it currently has no regulations to adhere to.
 This finding further strengthened the view that the public need information to make informed and safe choices.
-It also reinforces our aim to influence policy towards better regulation of providers of these risky but popular treatments.
+It also reinforces our aim to influence policy towards better regulating providers of these risky but popular treatments.

 You also told us that pregnancy was by far the most impactful life experience that influenced body image – it was mentioned by 77% of you who completed the survey.
 With our work in body image and our work with mothers (especially young mothers), this is useful to know and something we will be exploring further.